Our People – Team MND

 Dr Claire Reilly

-MND New Zealand Support Team provides free, personalised support and advocacy for almost every person with motor neurone disease in New Zealand, from Stewart Island to Northland.
-They work together with people living with MND, and their families, to enable them to have the best quality of life possible.
+The MND New Zealand Support Advisors provide free, individualised community-based support and advocacy for almost every person with motor neurone disease in New Zealand.
+They work together with people living with MND, their whanau/families and carers, to enable them to have the best quality of life possible.

-If you are not sure which support team advisor to contact, or have a general MND support question, please contact Toni Foster.
+If you are not sure which support advisor to contact, or have a general MND support question, please contact Jo Kelly (Support Advisor Lead).

 I am a keen trail runner and multi-sporter, having completed the Captain Cooks Challenge on the Queen Charlotte Track.
 I am married with three adult children and a daughter-in-law.
 My husband and I live in Greytown and I commute daily to Wellington.